-As of December 31, 2019 we had 121 full-time employees.
-More than 70% of our employees are engaged in research and development activities.
+As of September 30, 2019, we had 109 full-time employees, over 70% of whom were engaged in research and development activities.
 None of our employees are represented by a labor union or covered under a collective bargaining agreement.

 Facilities